-Site Address % Com- munity facilities / leisure Community or leisure use % Other Uses IP005 Former Tooks Bakery, Old Norwich Rd As part of a residential-led mixed use redevelopment 20% Health centre 80% Housing IP010a Co-op Depot, Felixstowe Rd As part of a residential development 25% Primary school extension 75% Housing IP150b Land at Ravenswood (7.8ha) 100% Sports park Housing adjacent
+Site Address % Com- munity facilities / leisure Community or leisure use %-Other Uses IP005 Former Tooks Bakery, Old Norwich Rd As part of a residential- led mixed use redevelopment 20% Health centre 80% Housing IP010a Co-op Depot, Felixstowe Rd As part of a residential development 25% Primary school extension 75% Housing IP037 Island Site To be determine d through Masterplan ning Early Years and leisure Housing, Employ ment, Restaura nt/small retail and amenity green space IP048a Mint Quarter / Cox Lane East regeneration area 60% Primary School Housing and Car Parking IP129 BT Depot, Woodbridge Road 100% SEND Free School IP150b Land at Ravenswood (7.8ha) 100% Sports park Housing adjacent

 - 4.32 It is essential that community facilities are provided to keep pace with the growth in Ipswich's population.
 Ipswich Borough Council liaises closely with infrastructure and services providers, including Suffolk County Council and the Health Trusts, in order to identify the need for facilities for which land may need to be identified and safeguarded. - 4.33 The Borough is seeing a rapid rise in the number of primary school aged children and therefore it is important to make adequate provision for new and expanded education facilities over the plan period.
-Sites have not been allocated for early years provision, but Core Strategy Review policy CS15 promotes co-location with primary schools or location within district and local centres to promote linked trips.
+Sites have not been allocated for all the early years provision, but Final Draft Core Strategy Review policy CS15 promotes co-location with primary schools or location within district and local centres to promote linked trips.
 The need for early years provision in association with new development should be discussed with the County Council at an early stage in the planning process. - 4.34 The full infrastructure needs of the Borough are being identified and costed in an Infrastructure Delivery Plan as a stepping stone towards putting in place a Community Infrastructure Levy for Ipswich.
-Key infrastructure is identified through Chapter 10 of the Core Strategy Review, which will be supported by a separate Infrastructure Delivery Plan. - 4.35 It is also important to plan for leisure uses that will be delivered over the plan period, whether they are on Council-owned or private land.
-The Sports Park at Ravenswood is a proposal for an outdoor cycling facility.

-4.36 The need for community infrastructure associated with the Ipswich Garden Suburb development is dealt with through the Core Strategy Review and supplementary planning document.
+Key infrastructure is identified through Chapter 10 of the Final Draft Core Strategy Review, which will be supported by a separate Infrastructure Delivery Plan. - 4.35 It is also important to plan for leisure uses that will be delivered over the plan period, whether they are on Council-owned or private land.
+The Sports Park at Ravenswood is a proposal for an outdoor cycling facility. - 4.36 The need for community infrastructure associated with the Ipswich Garden Suburb development is dealt with through the Core Strategy Review and supplementary planning document.
 Appendix 3 provides additional information about the sites allocated through this policy.